December 24, 2017

 I’ve been a long time user of CiderPress for Windows to manage images for my Apple II computers.
 But, it required me to run Parallels for macOS. [ since I haven’t permitted Windows computers among family members since 2005; I got tired of fixing everyone’s issues ].
 So, when this popped up I jumped at it.
 Straight download, app lands on desktop and off you go.
-So far, it’s down everything I’ve needed.
+So far, it’s done everything I’ve needed.
 I’m running macOS Sierra in case you need that for reference.

 Running a Floppy EMU connected to Laser128:I can get both 3.5″ and 5.25″ EMU images to run just fine on the Laser128.
 The Laser128 will actually boot from a 3.5″ EMU image, just as it does with a real 3.5″ drive attached.
 Will not boot from a 5.25″ EMU image, which is normal.
 But I did run the 5.25 EMU MouseWrite image from the command line once I exited system utilities, with which I booted up the Laser128..